PnX-SI/BAM-widget/docs/customization.md

 ### `imageSource` (**Type:** string)

-Name of the data source use to fetch taxa pictures.
+Name of the data source used to fetch species pictures.

 **Available sources:**